CSUN-MS-BANA/culminating-project-group-2/Group Weekly Progress Report/Week_5_WPR.md

 ## 4\.
 Pending Tasks for Next Week

-📌 Ensure all technology connections and repositories are functioning correctly.
+📌 Ensure all technology connections and repositories are functioning correctly
-📌 Pending tasks as assigned by professor.
+📌 Pending tasks as assigned by professor
-📌 Work on Research Questions & Analysis Methods.

 ---